 It’s very simple and logical.
 The goal is to get the yellow bar in the green zone.
 Just increase or decrease your screen’s brightness setting to get as close as possible to the target:

-Don’t be surprised if you can’t achieve the exact luminance target.
+Don’t be worried if you can’t achieve the exact luminance target.
 In fact, it’s quite unusual if you can.
 Near enough is good enough.

 If you can’t get it right on the money, I find it’s better to err slightly on the low side, rather than the high side.